wnk4242/CoviPanel/README.md

 # CoviPanel: A Simple, Gamified, AI-Assisted Tool for Systematic Review

-**CoviPanel** is a powerful browser extension (Tampermonkey userscript) built for researchers who have to screen hundreds, or perhaps thousands, of references for systematic reviews on Covidence.
-Designed to streamline the most time-consuming part of the paper review process (title and abstract screen), CoviPanel transforms screening from a repetitive task into a faster, smarter, and even slightly more enjoyable one.
+**CoviPanel** is a powerful browser extension built for researchers who have to screen hundreds, or perhaps thousands, of references for systematic reviews on Covidence.
+Designed to streamline one of the most time-consuming parts of the systematic review process‍—title and abstract screen—CoviPanel transforms screening from a repetitive task into a faster, smarter, and even slightly more enjoyable one.

 Whether you're reviewing tens, hundreds, or even thousands of abstracts, CoviPanel helps you stay focused, work faster, and make more consistent decisions.
 It combines simplified navigation, real-time progress tracking, and strong AI support—all within a clean, thoughtfully designed, floating panel that stays with you while you work.
 <!--